 I’m a nature guy so I’m usually drawn to natural attractions like the moonscape of Cappadocia or the Himalayan mountain range.
 This Cloud Forest is right up there though with anything I’ve ever seen.
 It’s extraordinary.

 Combined admission to both the Cloud Forest and Flower Dome conservatories is SGD 28 for adults and SGD 15 for kids.
 As far as I can tell, they don’t offer individual tickets to each unless one is closed for maintenance.
 You can get a discount on admission by purchasing your tickets from Klook or Kkday.
-Follow these links to buy tickets to the Cloud Forest and Flower Dome conservatories from Klook or Kkday.
+Follow these links to buy tickets to the Cloud Forest and Flower Dome conservatories from Klook.
 Before you go, be sure to check this page for Gardens by the Bay closure dates.
 As described, they close each conservatory for maintenance about once a month so plan accordingly.

 Cloud Forest Conservatory, Gardens by the Bay, Singapore

 Operating Hours: 9AM-9PM daily

 ADMISSION: (Cloud Forest & Flower Garden)